 The Turkish Angora Cat is elegant to look at.
-Its medium-long to long hair also has an advantage over other breeds with this characteristic: a very light undercoat, which greatly facilitates its brushing and therefore its maintenance.
+His medium-long to long hair also has an advantage over other breeds with this characteristic: a very light undercoat, which significantly facilitates his brushing and, therefore, his maintenance.
 The Turkish Angora is very easygoing.
 He learns easily.
 He likes the presence of his owner, to whom he is very attached.
-Agile, and flexible, and it is also quite sporty.
+Agile and flexible, he is also quite sporty.
 He likes to play with children, and the company of congeners or dogs does not bother him.
-Note that he particularly likes water and that he will not hesitate to immerse himself in a sink or a bathtub.
+He likes water and will not hesitate to immerse himself in a sink or a bathtub.

 Hair type: mid-length, long

 Weight and height / Gender Weight Height

 Female From 4.4 to 9 lb From 12 to 13 inches

 Male From 4.4 to 11 lb From 13 to 14 inches

 Interesting Breed History of Turkish Angora Cat

 Turkish Angora originates from Ankara, the current capital of Turkey, which was once called Angora.
 The Turkish Angora Cat is an ancient breed, his origins go back to ancient Egypt.
 The Turks highly valued long hair and white fur.
 Officially brought to Europe in the 17th century.
 We owe its appearance to a Frenchman, Nicolas de Peiresc, and an Italian, Pietro Della Valle.
 He was part of the court of Louis XIII, Louis XIV, Louis XV, and even Louis XVI.
 His long hair attracts curiosity since, until then, Europeans were mainly oriented toward short-haired cats.
 Painters are also inspired by this breed, which is very slender and pleasing to the eye.